-Leash reactivity in dogs is a common problem even though it may not feel like it; your dog might bark and lunge uncontrollably for no reason at random people, kids, skateboards, dogs etc. I’m guessing you’ve got a wonderful dog right?
+Leash reactivity in dogs is a common problem, even though it may not feel like it; you may find your dog barking and lunging uncontrollably for no reason at random people, kids, skateboards, dogs etc. I’m guessing you’ve got a wonderful dog right?
 However, this dog isn’t that great with some first impressions…sound about right?
-If you want to help your dog with their reactivity problems then you need to first understand the problem itself so you can make a solid plan from there!
+If you want to help your dog with their reactivity problems then you need to first understand the problem itself and your dog so you can make a solid plan from there!

 This page contains affiliate links which means I receive a commission on anything you decide to buy.
 I only recommend products that I either have used and/or trust.

 The Importance of Understanding Leash Reactivity In Dogs

 A barking and lunging dog is usually thought to be an aggressive dog, wanting to do harm.
 You may experience glares from other owners and maybe even some sour words about how you have a “bad dog”…you may possibly even believe it, but this is more likely far from true, you just have to understand it from your dogs perspective.

 Let’s break it down very simple here

 Leash aggression and reactivity can be classed as the same – reacting to a certain stimuli while they are on the lead.
 HOWEVER, not all reactive dogs are actually aggressive and that is why you need to understand this issue.

 Aggression in dogs is more wanting to actually cause harm to the trigger, where reactivity is reacting due to fear and excitement.